retooth2/xenharmlib/doc/quickstart.rst

     weird_note = n_edo24.note('vvvvv^^^^Cxx#xxbbx', 0)

 If a certain accidental is available depends on the underlying tuning.
-For 12-EDO e.g. the 'bv' accidental is not available, however for 31-EDO it is.
+For 12-EDO e.g. the 'v' accidental is not available, however for 31-EDO it is.
 In general, there exists exactly one accidental symbol for each accidental value (hence 'v' does not exist in 12-EDO because it would be the same as 'b')